-Governing Council approved a revised University Grading Practices Policy in September 1998.
+The Faculty of Dentistry adheres to the University Assessment and Grading Practices Policy.
 The substance of this policy as it relates to the Faculty of Dentistry is outlined in the sections below, and is followed by reference to the policy website in Section 8.